Infectious Disease & Vaccines

 23+ years of industry-leading federal research experience

-Through strong and ongoing relationships with the National Institutes of Health (NIH), National Institute of Allergy and Infectious Diseases (NIAID), Department of Health and Human Services (DHHS), and 1 of only 5 CROs chosen to be in the BARDA Medical Counter Measures (MCM) Clinical Studies Network, Rho continues to be called upon to assist the U.S. Government in the development of drugs, vaccines and diagnostics that help ensure public safety against the threat of pandemics, bioterrorism and emerging diseases.
+Through strong and ongoing relationships with the National Institutes of Health (NIH), National Institute of Allergy and Infectious Diseases (NIAID), Department of Health and Human Services (DHHS), and 1 of only 5 infectious disease and vaccine contract research organizations chosen to be in the BARDA Medical Counter Measures (MCM) Clinical Studies Network, Rho continues to be called upon to assist the U.S. Government in the development of drugs, vaccines and diagnostics that help ensure public safety against the threat of pandemics, bioterrorism and emerging diseases.

 Our interactions with BARDA over the last 6 years have given us a deep familiarity with the priorities, personnel, processes, and vendors that drive BARDA’s medical countermeasures research.
 The knowledge gained through our BARDA interactions means that we can offer quality support and guidance on BARDA’s preferences for study conduct.
 For example:

 - We have extensive experience with vendors already approved by BARDA